 Asymmetric Dimethylarginine, Plasma

-An adjunct to other risk markers for assessing an individual’s overall probabilistic likelihood of future coronary events, especially in patients with renal failure.
+An adjunct to other risk markers for assessing an individual's likelihood of future coronary events, in patients with coronary heart disease, type-II diabetes mellitus, or kidney disease

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test